Chesapeake Bay Retriever

 Retriever sub-group: Retrievers are one of the most globally recognized and loved breeds.
 They were bred to retrieve (especially birds) for their hunters.
 This has translated to a natural eagerness to please their owners.
 Combine that with their friendliness and intelligence and they make an amazing family dog.
 They can be trained well, and do not necessarily need an alpha type of owner.
 Because of the retriever's incredible versatility, they excel in a variety of other activities such as drug detection, service dogs for the blind, search and rescue dogs, and more.
 An owner should take advantage of the dog's eagerness to please by giving them challenges, and letting them feel rewarded for their good actions.
 The 'retrieving' is so bred into the nature of the dog that typically you do not need to teach them to "fetch" ... they just do.
 Retrievers aren't perfect though- they have been known to have a variety of health problems, most common being hip problems.
 Make sure you go through a reputable breeder, and don't be shy to ask about the hips of their dogs.

-Chesapeake Bay Retrievers for sale or adoption
+Chesapeake Bay Retrievers for adoption